shreeshailaya/C-DAC-Notes/Python/Readme.md

 ## Day-5
 ### from console to .py
-- Python uses extention .py to identify python file
+- Python uses extension .py to identify python file
 - Before running the python program you need to do some changes(as follow), if python command cannot recognized by the Command prompt
 - Setting of path
 - Copy the address of python installed folder in my case it is `C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python310`
 - and past it into `My Computer > Properties > Advanced System Settings > Environment Variables > path > New `
 - Create file with .py extension
 - then open command prompt go to the file location with the help of commands like `cd` and `dir`
-- For execuation of python program you need to type `python program_name.py`
+- For execution of python program you need to type `python program_name.py`

-### Swipping the numbers
+### Swapping the numbers
 - using third variable
 ```python
 a=2